Hakkōda Mountains: Climbing

 Climbing to the summit of Mount Ōdake, the highest peak of the Hakkōda Mountains, is not difficult and does not require any technical skill between May and November.
 To reach the peak climbers start their ascent at Sukayu Onsen or the top of the Hakkōda Ropeway, both of which can be accessed by public buses or private automobiles from National Route 103 and National Route 394.
 From Sukayu Onsen, it takes about two hours to complete the 694 m ascent to the summit that is accessible by a well-marked pathway.
 From the top of the Hakkōda Ropeway it takes two hours to ascend to the summit and another two to descend back to the aerial lift.
 The summit can be reached outside of the mentioned climbing season; however dangers imposed by avalanches and harsh weather make advance training, personal radio beacons, and preparation necessary.

 Dangers and accidents

-The Hakkōda Mountains incident occurred on 23 January 1902, when a group of Imperial Japanese Army soldiers marched in a blizzard on the Hakkōda Mountains en route to Tashiro Hot Spring located in the Hakkōda Mountains.
+The Hakkōda Mountains disaster occurred on 23 January 1902, when a group of Imperial Japanese Army soldiers marched in a blizzard on the Hakkōda Mountains en route to Tashiro Hot Spring located in the Hakkōda Mountains.
 The 199 deaths during a single ascent make it the world's largest mountaineering disaster in the modern history of mountain climbing.

 Two people were killed and 12 were injured after an avalanche struck a hiking party in 2007.
 A woman who was snowboarding in a backcountry skiing area 400 m away from the Hakkōda Ropeway was killed as a result of another avalanche on 21 February 2021.
 Depressions in the mountains can trap toxic volcanic gases emitted from vents.
 These gases have led to the deaths of several people in modern history.